launchiamenterprise/keyrunner/README.md

 Click to install the KeyRunner extension.

 Marketplace URL : https://marketplace.visualstudio.com/items?itemName=KeyRunner.keyrunner
-Desktop App : Coming soon (Link will be updated)
+Desktop App(Windows & Mac) : https://keyrunner.app

 # How to Use?
 Access KeyRunner from the VSCode activity bar or use the shortcut Ctl+Alt+N.